Elusive groups from non-split extensions: Elusive groups of degree not divisible by

-Its transitive representation of degree $15$ with stabilizer a Sylow 2-subgroup $C_2^2$ is $2$-elusive, but neither $3$- nor $5$-elusive.
-Let $U=\bbF_3^4$ and $V=\bbF_5^3$ be the fully deleted permutation modules of $\A_5$ over $\bbF_3$ and $\bbF_5$, respectively, which are both (absolutely) irreducible modules of $\A_5$~\cite[Page~186]{KL1990}.
+Its transitive representation of degree $15$ with stabilizer a Sylow 2-subgroup $\C_2^2$ is $2$-elusive, but neither $3$- nor $5$-elusive.
+Let $U=\bbF_3^4$ and $V=\bbF_5^3$ be the fully deleted permutation modules of $\A_5$ over $\bbF_3$ and $\bbF_5$, respectively, which are both (absolutely) irreducible modules of $\A_5$~\cite[p.\ 186]{KL1990}.
 According to~\cite[Corollary~1]{KP1993I} and~\cite{KP1993II}, both $\mathrm{H}^2(\A_5,U)$ and $\mathrm{H}^2(\A_5,V)$ have dimension $1$.
 Hence, it may be possible to construct an extension of $\A_5$ that overcomes $3$ and $5$ for $\A_5$.
-We do so in the rest of this section, leading to a proof of Theorem~\ref{ThmExample2}.
+In this section, we construct infinitely many such extensions, leading to a proof of Theorem~\ref{ThmExample2}.